bbauska/ibm-intermediate-web-dev/README.md

 Time to Title is the time that a website's title takes to appear in a browser.
-Time to Start Render is the time the content takes to begin loading, even if it doesn\'t fully load after an individual makes a request.
+Time to Start Render is the time the content takes to begin loading, even if it doesn&apos;t fully load after an individual makes a request.
 Time to Interact measures the time taken before users are able to click links, type in text fields, scroll, or interact with a website